 NOTE: Content occurs in three places: web pages, documents and software.
 When content occurs in a web page or a document, a user agent is needed in order to communicate the content's information and sensory experience to the user.
 When content occurs in software, a separate user agent is not needed in order to communicate the content's information and sensory experience to the user - the software itself performs that function.

-context of use: users, tasks, equipment (hardware, software and materials), and the physical and social environments in which a product is used (from ISO 9241-11 [i.15])
+context of use: combination of users, goals and tasks, resources, and environment. (from EN ISO 9241-11:2018[i.15])

-document: logically distinct assembly of content (such as a file, set of files, or streamed media) that functions as a single entity rather than a collection, that is not part of software and that does not include its own user agent. (after WCAG2ICT [i.26])
+NOTE 1: The “environment” in a context of use includes the technical, physical, social, cultural and organizational environments.document: logically distinct assembly of content (such as a file, set of files, or streamed media) that functions as a single entity rather than a collection, that is not part of software and that does not include its own user agent. (after WCAG2ICT [i.26])

 NOTE 1: A document always requires a user agent to present its content to the user.